mchu1966/hklivenews/README.md

 ## Known Limitations

 - Headline and article extraction depends on the current RTHK page structure.
 A site redesign can require scraper updates.
-- The extension displays up to 20 headlines per refresh.
+- The extension displays up to 50 headlines per refresh.
-- No extension settings are currently provided; the refresh interval is fixed at five minutes.
+- No extension settings are currently provided; refreshing is fixed at five minutes and automatic headline rotation at one minute.
 - VS Code does not provide extensions with status-bar hover events, so automatic rotation cannot pause specifically while the headline tooltip is open.
 Use **Stop Refreshing HK News** to pause it.

 ## Release Notes

-### 0.0.1
+### 1.0.0

+- First stable release of HK Live News.
+- Brings current Chinese-language RTHK headlines to the VS Code status bar.
-- Initial release with RTHK scraping, five-minute refreshing, status-bar navigation, and article links.
+- Includes automatic five-minute refreshes, one-minute headline rotation, status-bar navigation, and article links.

 ## License